THE-AKR/Marks-prediction/README.md

 analysis is to predict the marks of students by their studying hours.
 Through this project we can determine:
 • How many hours need to do the study to get 99% marks
-• If you will do study x () hours per day so how much marks you will get
+• If you will do study x () hours per day so how much marks you will get.